 Rose Hill Farm: Located in Red Hook, NY, Rose Hill Farm is a historic family owned pick your own fruit orchard established in 1798.
 They grow cherries, blueberries, peaches, plums, apricots, nectarines and apples on over 100 acres of picturesque farmland.
 They embrace holistic, bio-intensive growing practices that focus on plant and soil health and are compliant with organic guidelines.
-Enjoy a picnic lunch with Catskill mountain views, do some serious apple picking and then pop into their brand new hard cider tasting room for a treat!
+Enjoy a picnic lunch with Catskill mountain views and do some serious apple picking!

 Greig Farm: Greig Farm is a historic family owned and operated farm in Red Hook NY, which has been around for more than 60 years.
 They host the Hudson Valley Farmers Market where visitors can enjoy the ambiance of a century old dairy barn while perusing local vegetables, fruits, eggs, cheeses, meats, fish, flowers and more from local Hudson Valley Farms!
 Greig Farm isn’t just known for its delicious fruit.
 Visitors can feed the pygmy goats and the Koi fish in the pond.